How do I form a corporation in West Virginia?

 Step 1: Name your West Virginia corporation

-The first step in the process is naming your business in West Virginia.
+The first step in the process is business name checker in West Virginia.
 Choosing a business name can be fun, but make sure it’s fitting for what you offer.
 To abide by state law, avoid using words in your business name that could be offensive or derogatory.
 Compile a list of possible names.

 Once you have your list, you’re ready to run your options through the West Virginia Secretary of State’s Business Organization Search.
 This is to make sure the name is not already taken by another company in West Virginia.